 ‘Guilty’ Dogs Look An Awful Lot Like Confused Or Fearful Dogs

 Let’s take another couple of examples.

 Let’s say there’s a heap of clothes in your laundry room and you react the same way to this chore.
 Your dog would likewise offer that very same body language.

 “Huff!
 I don’t want to do this laundry!
-Darn kids, all they do is pile on piece after piece!
-This house is busier than laundromat!
+Darn kids.
+All they do is pile on piece after piece!
+This house is busier than laundromat!”

-We’ve conditioned them to understand our happy-go-lucky postures and greetings as well as our angered and frustrated ones.
+We’ve conditioned them to understand our happy-go-lucky postures and greetings, as well as our angered and frustrated ones.
 Research points only that far.